It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

 - When you worry about failure or about making mistakes.

 - When you worry uncontrollably for no apparent reason.

 - When you think about procrastinating.

 - When you think about indulging in perfectionism.

 For instance, you might have a goal to earn an extra $20,000 this financial year.
-This is a great goal to have.
-It might even be a realistic goal for you, however as you are thinking about this goal you start to feel a little uncertain and uncomfortable.
-This is where you will find your limiting beliefs, and these are the beliefs you need to bring into conscious awareness by asking yourself the following questions:
+However, as you’re thinking about this goal, you start to feel a little uncertain and uncomfortable.
+This is precisely where you will find your limiting beliefs.
+These are the beliefs you need to bring into conscious awareness.
+You can do so by asking yourself the following questions:

 What resistance am I feeling inside while I think about achieving this goal?